alphagov-mirror/paas-spring-music/scenarios/scenario-04/readme.md

 cf push spring-music-docker --docker-image barsutka/springmusic --random-route -m 1024M
 ```

-*Note: we didn't use a manifest file as in the previous example (Scenario No.2), but we specified the same parateters (more or less) via command line.*
+*Note: we didn't use a manifest file as in the previous example (Scenario No.2), but we specified the same parameters (more or less) via command line.*

-Once application is up and running cloud foundry will publish the route to access this app.
+Once the application is up and running, Cloud Foundry will publish the URL to access this app.
 Here how it will look in a browser:
 ![](spring-music-docker-cf.png)

 The following steps are the same as in Scenario No.2.